 Q. What solder paste do you use in the assembly line?

-A. All our assembly lines use lead-free solder, but to ensure RoHS compliance, please make sure your materials are also RoHS compliant.
+A. All our assembly lines use lead-free solder, but to ensure RoHS compliance, please make sure your materials, including printed circuit boards are also RoHS compliant.

 Q. I am submitting a panel, not an individual board.
 How should I fill out the order form?

 A. On the order form, one piece is defined as "Whatever is uploaded in the Gerber files", be it different designs or a panel of 300 boards.
 So for example, the panel of 300 boards would still be considered as one piece.
 If the quantity is selected as 5 then, in the end, you will get 1500 individual pieces.
 Therefore, it follows that the BOM file needs to account for each 'piece' as well.
 Simply multiply the quantities of each component on one sub-board, by the number of sub-boards.